Reid001/randomizer-effecthouse/README.md

 [Download demo assets here.](/assets/)

-[randomizer](/randomizer/) - the orignial randomizer from the tutorial
+[randomizer](/randomizer/) - the orignial randomizer Effect House project file from the tutorial

 [randomizer-multipass](/randomizer-multipass/) - a variant of the original that will show multiple results, staggered.